sethhirsh/BayesianSindy/README.md

 and restart the shell.
 The last line will prevent the `base` environment from being loaded when the shell is launched (so that you have access from the shell to whatever Python you had first on your path, e.g., macOS's Python).

-After restarting the shell, `which conda` should *definitely* point to the `conda` binary, and the remaining instructions assume that, if that's not the case, let David know!
+After restarting the shell, `which conda` should *definitely* point to the `conda` binary, and the remaining instructions assume that.
+If that's not the case, let David know!

 Once the shell is set up, activating is done by